 We are living in one of the most documented, recorded, analysed and inter-connected periods in our history with many aspects of our daily lives now being assisted by increasingly complex computerised technology.
-From smartphones and smart TVs to corporate servers and big data systems, our economy places great importance on serious computing and programming skills to shape the future of society.
-Develop skills in computing and internet technologies and you'll be employable the world over.
+From smartphones and smart TVs to self-driving cars and big data systems, our economy places great importance on serious computing and programming skills to shape the future of society.
+Develop skills in computing and digital technologies and you’ll be employable the world over.

-This industry sector continues to grow and this degree has been carefully designed to equip you with the vital skills employers require for their workforce.
-As a consequence, for the last several years the University Centre Somerset computing graduates have enjoyed excellent prospects and rewarding careers.
+This industry sector continues to grow and this degree has been carefully designed to equip you with the vital technical skills employers require for their workforce.
+Included in our provision is a commitment to developing your professional skills, in order to enhance your employability upon graduation.

 Included in our provision is a commitment to developing your professional skills, in order to enhance your employability upon graduation.